13 Things You May Not Know About The Dark Tower Series

-Stephen King’s world-traversing fantasy epic is a fan favorite, but even if you’ve read all eight volumes of the Dark Tower saga, you can probably pick up a few new nuggets and theories about the sweeping work.
+Stephen King’s world-traversing fantasy epic is a fan favorite, but even if you’ve read all eight volumes of The Dark Tower saga and have preordered your tickets to see its big screen adaptation, which opens this weekend, you can probably pick up a few new nuggets and theories about the sweeping work.

 The first volume of the Dark Tower series, The Gunslinger, drew inspiration from Robert Browning’s poem “Childe Roland to the Dark Tower Came” and King even borrowed the name for his heroic gunslinger Roland Deschain.
 The author first read the poem during his sophomore year at the University of Maine, and it stuck with him.

-King writes in an afterward to The Gunslinger, “The Dark Tower began, I think, because I inherited a ream of paper in the spring semester of my senior year of college … The ream of paper I inherited was bright green, nearly as thick as cardboard, and of an extremely eccentric size—about 7 inches wide by 10 inches long, as I recall.”
+In an afterward to The Gunslinger, King wrote that, “The Dark Tower began, I think, because I inherited a ream of paper in the spring semester of my senior year of college … The ream of paper I inherited was bright green, nearly as thick as cardboard, and of an extremely eccentric size—about 7 inches wide by 10 inches long, as I recall.”
 In need of a project to fill out this strange green paper, King began writing the first book in March 1970.

 Browning isn’t the only famous poet who influenced King.
 The series’ third installment, The Waste Lands, nearly duplicates the title of T.S.
 Eliot’s The Waste Land.
 The two main sections of the novel (“Jake: Fear in a Handful of Dust” and “Lud: A Heap of Broken Images”) directly allude to lines from the poem.

 The Gunslinger came out in a limited hardcover edition in 1982, but the first mass-market edition didn’t drop until 1988.
 King explained the publication delay in the 1989 Castle Rock News interview: